infews/infews.github.io/source/daviswfrank_resume.html.md

 #### Associate Director <span class="duration">2013 February - 2015 March </span>

-I managed a staff of 40 developers and 5 managers, about one-third of the the San Francisco consulting practice.
+I managed a staff of 40 developers and 5 managers, about one-third of the San Francisco consulting practice.
 I scoped projects, wrote proposals, and managed the business relationship for clients.
 I scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
 I continued to present at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
 Pivotal Labs is now known as [VMware Tanzu Labs][tlabs].

 #### Engineering Manager <span class="duration">2010 February - 2013 February </span>